 Dental implants It is one of the most successful and widely used methods of replacing lost natural teeth.
 Unlike other traditional treatment methods, it does not receive support from neighboring teeth or gums, so it does not harm oral health in the slightest.
 They also provide an extremely useful solution with their long-lasting and aesthetic appearance.

-Patients who have lost their teeth after experiencing gingivitis problems implant There are some rules and limitations to applying treatment.
+gingivitis patients who have lost their teeth after experiencing problems implant There are some rules and limitations to applying treatment.
 First of all, it is necessary to treat the gum disease of these patients whose tooth loss is due to gum disease and to make sure that it will not reoccur.
 Gum disease occurs due to genetic factors, smoking, hormonal changes, poorly made bridges and fillings, teeth grinding disease, diabetes, use of drugs such as birth control pills, anti-depressants, heart medications or sometimes factors such as poor nutrition and a stressful life.

 Implant dentist